Skip to main content

 • Other people in the same situation would not feel very anxious.

 • You act differently to avoid feeling anxious.
+It is common for people to avoid things that bring up anxiety.

 • The anxiety stays with you, even after the stress is gone.